oscar-system/oscar-website/news/_posts/2019-08-17-Polymake-release.md

 This is a technical release focused on bringing more functionality to Julia.
 With `Polymake-v0.2.0` we require `polymake-3.5`.

 The main change is the addition of the `@pm` macro.
 This macro is the swiss army knife of calls to `polymake` library (it transforms julia-like syntax to low-level calls to `polymake`).
-Therefore nearly all functionality of `polymake` is now accesible in `Polymake.jl` in one form or another.
+Therefore nearly all functionality of `polymake` is now accessible in `Polymake.jl` in one form or another.

 ----